BastiTee/d3-workbench/README.md

 d3-workbench -i /path/to/myfolder
 ```

-Instead of the demo workbench, an empty workbench is created, providing you with a new collection containing a sample visualization.
+Instead of the demo workbench, an empty workbench is created, providing you with a new collection containing a sample visualization to start with.

-## Components
+# Components

-### d3-wb
+## d3-wb

-`d3-wb` loosely bundles the following components:
+`d3-wb` consists of the following components:

 - [`d3-wb.js`](d3-wb/d3-wb.js): The core component that minimizes boilerplate code for common tasks such as setting up SVGs with margin conventions, handling data paths, resizing SVGs to parent DIVs, etc.
 - [`d3-wb-plugins`](d3-wb/d3-wb-plugins): A set of plug-ins to speed up visualization by providing utilities for recurring tasks such as adding titles, axis, tool-tips or HTML-components, changing color themes and working with data.